 Analysis 1: Trajectories in cigarettes per day over time

-A latent class mixture model (26–28) was used to determine longitudinal trends in cigarettes per day from baseline assessed at trial weeks 2, 10, 18, and 26.
+A latent class mixture model (26–28) was used to determine longitudinal trends in CPD from baseline assessed at trial weeks 2, 10, 18, and 26.
 The primary dependent variable was percent change average CPD (e.g., a participant smoking 90% of their baseline level at week 2 received a value of -10% for week 2).

 Models ranging from 1 to 6 classes were estimated, and models for classes greater than 1 were initialized using parameters from the 1-class model.
 Grid search methods were performed for subsequent models, seeking to minimize information criteria at each step.
 The model that balanced fit and parsimony was selected as optimal.